sixty-nine/LiipRasterizeBundle/README.md

 ### TODO

- - Allow an infinite TTL for cached files
+ - Integration with LiipImagineBundle
+ - Add redirection support in the Rasterizer
  - Create a sf command to clear the cache and invalidate cached files based on the URL
  - Add viewport options for the twig rasterize function
- - Add redirection support in the Rasterizer
  - Allow rendering of a full webpage as PDF
  - Investigate the rendering of Flash
  - Probably nothing works on Mac and Windows without some adaptations to the code